HADataClub/website/files/2025-10-21/prompt.md

 ### Data
 - wilt.csv is my data file
-- the dependent var is
+- wilt_percent is the dependent var; there are only 2 values so it is binary
+- amendment and crop are factors - the explanatory variables of interest
+- block is a blocking factor

+### Instructions